Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 What is the difference between chicken chow mein and chicken lo mein?

-Chow mein is a dry noodle dish that is cooked without sauce while lo mein is a saucy noodle dish.
+Chow mein is a dry noodle dish that is cooked without sauce, while lo mein is a saucy noodle dish.
 Chow mein noodles are stir-fried in a hot Chinese wok.
-In lo mein, the noodles are cooked together with ingredients such as chicken and vegetables.

 What are good vegetables to use in chicken lo mein?

-There are lots of vegetables that are popular and delicious in Asian-inspired dishes including carrots, bean sprouts, snow peas, peppers, bok choy, and bean sprouts.
+There are lots of vegetables that are popular and delicious in Asian-inspired dishes, including carrots, bean sprouts, snow peas, peppers, bok choy, and bean sprouts.

 More Recipes You’ll Love